Cross-System Categorization of Abnormal Traces in Microservice-Based Systems via Meta-Learning: Methodology

-For classifying abnormal traces, the output from the above self-attention mechanism is further passed through a pooling layer to highlight key features, a dropout layer to prevent overfitting, and a fully connected layer that transforms the refined output into a suitable form for classification.
-Finally, the softmax classifier takes the output from the fully connected layer and computes the probabilities for each fault category.
+TEMAML trains the base model TE, denoted as~$f$, to perform multi-class classification for abnormal traces.
+For an abnormal trace classification task from a MSS, TE operates through the following workflow.
+First, TE receives trace representations $Z$ as input, where $Z$ represents all abnormal traces $Tr$ in this task.
+Second, the input $Z$ is processed through TE's self-attention mechanism, which weighs the most relevant parts and captures dependencies within each trace representation $Z_i$ for recognizing the fault type for each trace $Tr_{\text{i}}$.
+This mechanism adheres to the multi-head attention mechanism in Equation \ref{eq:multi-headAttn}.
+It is called ``self-attention'' since it uses the same input $Z$ as $Q, K, V$ in the attention process: $output = {MultiHead}(Z, Z, Z)$.
+Third, the output from the self-attention mechanism is further passed through a pooling layer to highlight key features, a dropout layer to prevent overfitting, and a fully connected layer that reshapes the refined output into a suitable format for classification.
+Finally, a softmax classifier processes the output from the fully connected layer to compute probabilities for each fault category.